Skip to main content

 "load_ref()" in docs

-In this section, weโ€™ll learn more about internal and external transactions and weโ€™ll create transactions and send them to the network to minimize the use of pre-cooked functions.
+In this section, weโ€™ll learn more about internal and external messages and weโ€™ll create messages and send them to the network to minimize the use of pre-cooked functions.

 To carry out this process it is necessary to make use of a ready-made wallet to make the task easier.
 To accomplish this: